PAUL34913/msp1-cv/README.md

 -   Fixed footer layout all pages
 -   Added ARIA attributes to all social icon links, all pages
 -   Fixed missing ARIA attributes in all footers
+-   Added ARIA attributes to navbar dropdown menu and all navbar links
+-   Fixing issue with ARIA ID for socials links, giving independant ID to top and bottom links

 ## Known Bugs